rdf-elixir/rdf-ex/README.md

 This way of expressing IRIs has the additional benefit, that the existence of the referenced IRI is checked at compile time, i.e. whenever a term is used that is not part of the resp. vocabulary an error is raised by the Elixir compiler (unless the vocabulary namespace is non-strict; see below).

-For terms not adhering to the capitalization rules (lowercase properties, capitalized non-properties) or containing characters not allowed within atoms, the predefined namespaces in `RDF.NS` and `RDF.Vocab` define aliases accordingly.
+For terms not adhering to the capitalization rules (lowercase properties, capitalized non-properties) or containing characters not allowed within atoms, the predefined namespaces in `RDF.NS` define aliases accordingly.
 If unsure, have a look at the documentation or their definitions.

 #### Description DSL